 As if stepping out of a time machine, we entered the Oamaru Victorian Precinct, and it was 1870.
 Not literally, but there is an overriding feeling that this is a town Father Time forgot.
-From the Victorian architecture to the steampunk ambience, there are plenty of things to do in Oamaru.
+From Victorian architecture to the steampunk ambience and lovable penguins, there are plenty of things to do in Oamaru.

 Oamaru Victorian Precinct